naveen675/naveen675/README.md

 # Hi there, I'm Naveen

-- 👯 I Would love to colaborate and work with other developers
 - ⚡ Process is Important than result because if you follow the process in a right way then result will be at your door step
 - Stay high and Hungry.Consistency matters